matomo-org/developer-documentation/docs/getting-started-part-3.md

 ### Making the report configurable

 The report we've defined is interesting, but we could easily aggregate on another visit property.
-For example, the report could be **getLastVisitsByScreenType** or **getLastVisitsByCity**.
+For example, the report could be `getLastVisitsByScreenType` or `getLastVisitsByCity`.
 In this section, we're going to make it possible for users to change what the report displays.

 #### Creating a plugin setting

 We'll create a **plugin setting** which will control which visit property the plugin uses to generate our report.
-The first step is to create a **Settings** class:
+For this, we need to create a `Settings` class at the root of your plugin's directory:

     <?php